-Panosteitis is often abbrevieated to just ‘Pano’, and if you have a Great Dane puppy it’s something you should be aware of.
+Panosteitis in large breed dogs is a BIG problem!
+Panosteitis is often abbreviated to just ‘Pano’, and if you have a Great Dane puppy it’s something you should be aware of.

 Pano is a painful condition that happens in growing large and giant breed dogs.
 Many people call this ‘growing pains’, and it may cause lameness, limping, weight loss and even lethargy.